matwilso/matwilso.github.io/_posts/gpt-sim.md

 Discovering that it can do better at its objective by influencing its data sources?

 It now also seems pretty clear that we should actually be worried about these questions.
-Starting now (the second best time to plant a tree, and all).
+Starting now (with it being the second best time to plant a tree and all).

 It feels like we ought to start buckling down more.
-On safety / alignment, on thinking hard about the future we want.
+On safety / alignment.
+On thinking hard about the future we want.
-On dealing with bad/biased data, to prevent our powerful YouTube-GPT model becoming an anti-Vax Flat-Earther.
-To start learning how to optimize for human preferences and values rather than cold fixed objectives.
+On dealing with bad/biased data, to stop our YouTube-GPT model from becoming an anti-Vax Flat-Earther.
+To start learning how to optimize for human preferences and values rather than fixed pre-specified objectives.
 Start [pulling the fire alarm](https://intelligence.org/2017/10/13/fire-alarm/).
 Personally, start becoming more familiar with the ML biases, human-computer symbiosis, and AI safety literatures as a first step.

-Super exciting times, but we certainly have our work cut out for us.
+Super exciting times, but we've got our work cut out for us.
 Super important choices to make and things to get right.
 (And not that it often really feels, on the ground level, like one is making a ton of progress.
 Mostly it's hard, unglamorous work.
-Something like "things never get easier, you (*or maybe the field as a whole*) [just go faster](https://twitter.com/ruohanchenux/status/1000258622239068160/photo/2)".)
+Something like "things never get easier, you (or maybe the field as a whole) [just go faster](https://twitter.com/ruohanchenux/status/1000258622239068160/photo/2)".)

 ...